 Overview

-Adam Belzberg represents and advises employers, from small businesses to international corporations, in all aspects of labor and employment law.
-He has particular experience representing employers in the agriculture, construction, and energy industries.
+Adam Belzberg represents employers, from small businesses to international corporations, in all aspects of labor and employment law.
+He has particular experience representing employers in the agriculture, construction, energy, healthcare, and retail industries.

-Adam’s litigation experience includes class action and individual litigation arising under the Americans with Disabilities Act (ADA), the Fair Labor Standards Act (FLSA), the Family and Medical Leave Act (FMLA), the Migrant and Seasonal Agricultural Worker Protection Act (MSPA), Title VII of the Civil Rights Act of 1964, and other state and federal employment laws.
+Adam has extensive experience litigating wage and hour class and collective actions under the Fair Labor Standards Act (FLSA) and state law.
+In addition to administrative proceedings before state and federal agencies, he also defends employers in federal and state court in class and individual cases arising under state and federal law—including the Americans with Disabilities Act (ADA), the Family and Medical Leave Act (FMLA), the H-2A program, the Migrant and Seasonal Agricultural Worker Protection Act (MSPA), Occupational Safety & Health Act (OSHA), and Title VII of the Civil Rights Act of 1964.
 Adam also provides daily advice and counsel to employers on employment issues including employment policies, non-compete, non-solicitation, and trade secret issues.

 Labor Relations